firefly-cpp/NiaAML/README.md

 )
 ```

-Argument of the PipelineOptimizer `categorical_features_encoder` is `None` by default.
-If you your dataset contains any categorical features, you need to specify an encoder to use.
+The argument of the PipelineOptimizer `categorical_features_encoder` is `None` by default.
+If your dataset contains any categorical features, you need to specify an encoder to use.

 ```python
 PipelineOptimizer(